End of Summer Sale – 3% Off All Products – Use Code ‘summer’ At Checkout – Ends 10/7

 • If you notice any damage or hear things rattling around inside the case, please email us with pictures right away.

 IMPORTANT – Some PCs will come with a notice taped to the side panel indicating that you must remove an internal foam shipping block from the inside of the PC.
 This step only applies if you see the following notice taped to your case.
 Only certain configurations will include an internal foam shipping block that must be removed before use.
 We use this internal insta-pak foam if you have a configuration with bulky internal components that could potentially get damaged in transit.
+If you ordered a larger CPU cooler, the fans may have a large zip tie providing additional support in transit – you can either leave the zip-tie in place or cut it if you prefer.
+If you don’t mind the aesthetics, we would recommend leaving it in place.

 Spare Parts Box Contents: